IIT-Web-Application-Development/fincal/README.md

 # fincal
-a quick finance tool app that lets you do various things with calculating money.
+##A quick finance tool app that lets you do various things with calculating money.

+Features: